svn2github/dotnetzip/Readme.txt

 Visual Studio 2008 or later

+to run on a smart device:
+  .NET Framework 3.5 or later

 Building DotNetZip with the .NET SDK
 -------------------------------------

-To build this example,  using the .NET Framework SDK v2.0,
+To build this example, using the .NET Framework SDK v3.5,

 1. extract the contents of the source zip into a new directory.

-2. be sure the .NET 2.0 SDK and .NET 2.0 runtime directories are on your path.
+2. be sure the .NET 2.0 SDK, .NET 3.5 runtime, and .NET 2.0 runtime directories are on your path.
 These are typically

      C:\Program Files\Microsoft.NET\SDK\v2.0\bin
+     c:\windows\Microsoft.NET\Framework\v3.5
        and
      c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727

 3. open a CMD prompt and CD to the DotNetZip directory.